As cyber-attacks escalate, Mercyhurst stands at the ready

 Only by enlisting the next generation of skilled cyber professionals, as well as training existing employees, will we build stronger defenses and restore confidence among Americans worried about cyber safety, both personally and for our nation, said Mercyhurst’s Upal, chair of the Computing & Information Science Department.

-With an undergraduate major in Cyber Security, an online graduate program in Cyber Security and another in Cyber Risk Management, as well as a new four-course, 12-credit graduate certificate in Cyber Security, Mercyhurst is marshalling its resources to put a dent in the World Economic Forum’s estimate of 3.5 million unfulfilled cyber security jobs by 2021.
+With an undergraduate major in Cyber Security, an online graduate program in Cyber Security and another in Cyber Risk Management, as well as a new four-course, 12-credit graduate certificate in Cyber Security, Mercyhurst is marshalling its resources to put a dent in Cybersecurity Ventures' estimate of 3.5 million unfulfilled cyber security jobs by 2021.
 In fact, this spring it is offering a new course in Digital Forensics that enables cyber security analysts to interpret the tell-tale signs left behind by computer crime in attempts to identify the culprit, such as in the December email threat.

 Under the direction of former FBI Deputy Chief of Counterterrorism Robert Heibel, Mercyhurst pioneered the first intelligence program at a civilian institution in 1992 and was alone in that distinction for years.
 Its original focus centered on law enforcement and national security, garnering epic enrollments after the Sept.
 11, 2001, terrorist attacks.
 As the need to equip businesses with effective strategies for competitive market advantage and long-term stability became apparent, Mercyhurst provided a new emphasis for students interested in business intelligence.
 In every new undertaking, Mercyhurst’s intelligence studies program grew in enrollment and in reputation.